maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 ## What's New in Version 5.3
 _(currently under development)_

+### Core Container

+* Support for RxJava 3 in `ReactiveAdapteRegistry while support for RxJava 1.x is deprecated.

 ### General Web Revision

 * `RequestEntity` supports URI templates with variables.

 ### Spring WebFlux

+* `ClientResponse` performance optimizations and a `mutate()` to make efficient changes through a `WebClient` filter or response status handler, see [#24680](https://github.com/spring-projects/spring-framework/issues/24680).
 * `PartHttpMessageWriter` to write the `Flux<Part>` received from a client to a remote service.
 * `Encoder` and `Decoder` for Netty `ByteBuf`.